fastfetch-cli/fastfetch/README.md

 Logos can also be heavily customized; see the [logo documentation](https://github.com/fastfetch-cli/fastfetch/wiki/Logo-options) for more information.

+### WARNING

+Fastfetch supports a `Command` module that can run arbitrary shell commands.
+If you copy-paste a config file from an untrusted source, it may contain malicious commands that can harm your system or compromise your privacy.
+Please always review the config file before using it.

 ## FAQ

 ### Q: Neofetch is good enough.
 Why do I need fastfetch?